×

 The Vikings tried for 2 after the touchdown, but Johnston fell just short of the end zone on the attempt.

-Arndt came up big defensively, shifting the momentum, blocking the Thunderbird’s punt to immediately take the ball back on their 22-yard, after forcing a turnover on downs.
+Arndt came up big defensively, shifting the momentum, blocking the Thunderbird’s punt to immediately take the ball back on the Thunderbirds’ 22-yard line.

-Following another pair of carries by Bradley, Sussner broke through himself for a 15-yard rushing touchdown up the middle, also completing the 2-point conversion to build the Vikings’ lead to 21-8 as the half came to a close.
+Following another pair of carries by Bradley, Sussner broke through for a 15-yard rushing touchdown up the middle, also crossing the plane for the 2-point conversion to build the Vikings’ lead to 21-8 as the half came to a close.

 The Vikings had 147 total offensive yards to M/W’s 110 in the first half, with 120 rushing yards.
 Bradley also tallied seven first-half tackles to Bottelberghe’s five.

-Sussner kept the stride going, opening the first half with his second touchdown of the day on a 2-yard rush following carries by Brock Fier and Bradley to get into scoring position in the red zone just short of goal.
-The Vikings extended to a 28-8 lead, beginning to pull away.
+Sussner kept the stride going, opening the first half with his second touchdown of the day on a 2-yard rush after Brock Fier and Bradley ran the Vikings into scoring position, just shy of the goalline.

 While this was the first meeting between the two since the Class A quarterfinals in 2021, where the Vikings came away with a 34-0 win, the two programs have combined for decades of section championships and state tournament experience.

-Mahnomen and Waubun combined teams in 2018, the same year the Thunderbirds won the state championship for the first time as a merged program, and has been in the tournament every year since 2021.
-Prior to the two programs coming together however, Mahnomen had 26 state appearances with eight championships, while Waubun’s nine-player team had four state berths and one championship in 2007.
+Mahnomen and Waubun combined teams in 2018, the same year the Thunderbirds won the state championship for the first time as a merged program, and have been in the tournament every year since 2021.
+Prior to the two programs coming together, however, Mahnomen had 26 state appearances with eight championships, while Waubun’s nine-player team had four state berths and one championship in 2007.

-The only team that has gotten in M/W’s way the past two years of reaching the championship has been Springfield, who did not make it to state this year after a defeat to Murray County Central in the Section 3A championship.
+The only team that has gotten in M/W’s way the past two years of reaching the championship has been Springfield, which did not make it to state this year after a loss to Murray County Central in the Section 3A championship.

 The prep bowl is slated for Friday back at US Bank Stadium with a 10 a.m. kickoff.